FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 • Health System in India

-• Health Planning and Management including Disaster Management
+• Health Planning and Management, including Disaster Management

 • International Health

-FMGE 2024 Result
+FMGE 2026 Result

 • An applicant will only be considered to have passed the FMGE if they score at least 150 out of 300.
 The result of the FMGE 2023 exam is indicated as Pass/Fail.

-• Any question from the FMGE Examination may be challenged for any technical inaccuracies using relevant medical literature within five calendar days after the examination’s conclusion but before the results are announced.
+• Any question from the FMGE Examination may be challenged for any technical inaccuracies using relevant medical literature within five calendar days after the examination’s conclusion, but before the results are announced.

 • Only genuine applicants who took the exam using their registered email address from the NBEMS Communication Web Portal are eligible to submit such a challenge.

-• The applicants must login with their User ID and Password to download their score card.
+• The applicants must log in with their User ID and Password to download their score card.

 • The “in-person” verification of credentials, including finger biometrics and Face ID, is required for qualified candidates.
 After the results are announced, a distribution schedule for FMGE PASS certificates will be posted on the NBEMS website.